Grantmaking & Impact

 Eligible nonprofits must:

-• serve Dallas, Collin, Denton and Tarrant Counties, and the immediate surrounding North Texas area,
+• serve Dallas, Collin, Denton and Tarrant Counties, and the immediate surrounding counties,

-• *NEW* Organizations funded through the Community Grant Cycle in the previous calendar year (May/June 2024) must sit out for one year before submitting a new proposal.
+• *Updated* Organizations funded through the Community Grant Cycle in one of the two previous calendar years (May/June 2024 and May/June 2025) must sit out for two years before submitting a new proposal.
+This period will be extended to three years in 2027 and will include the grant recipients for 2026.

 For additional eligibility criteria, please review our most recent grant guidelines.